dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 of the information only persisted if they were retransmitted faster than they decayed.
 If supply increased and demand stayed high, ...

-.. it would be retransmitted

-was only remembered if it was prioritized enough to establish consensus among the people. (rw)
+.. it would be retransmitted and was only remembered if it was prioritized enough to establish consensus among the people. (rw)
   - in the dark ages, information deemed undesirable was often punished by death.